xinyun2000/Skills/introduction/02_core_concept.md

 #### Data Indexes

-- convenient tool provided by LLaMAIndex, help users to build indexes for knowledge base. let the index become easy and efficient.
+- convenient tool provided by LLaMAIndex, helps users to build indexes for the knowledge base. let the index become easy and efficient.

 - usually use index: ***VectorStoreIndex***